 Sage Flare Gas Meter

 The SAGE meter has an outstanding rangeability of at least 1000 to 1.
 Because of its low-end sensitivity and wide turndown, the SAGE flare gas meter can accurately measure extremely low velocity, down to 5 SFPM.
-This attribute is highly useful for measuring the low flow rates associated with standard venting.
+This attribute is beneficial for measuring the low flow rates associated with standard venting.
 It can also accurately measure the extremely high flows associated with upset conditions.
-In addition to the 4 – 20 mA control output of flow rate, the meters also provide pulsed outputs of consumption and Modbus compliant RS485 RTU communications.
-The meters feature bright graphical displays of flow rate, totalized flow and gas temperature, plus ongoing diagnostics.
-For hard-to-reach pipes or locations with extreme radiant heat, SAGE also offers a remote style flow meter.
+In addition to the 4–20 mA control output, the meters also provide pulsed outputs of consumption and Modbus compliant RS485 RTU communications.
+The meters feature bright graphical displays of flow rate, totalized flow, gas temperature, and ongoing diagnostics.
+For hard-to-reach pipes or locations with extreme radiant heat, SAGE also offers a remote-style flow meter.
 The meter has up to 1000 feet of lead length compensated cable, and all electronics and powering occur at the transmitter.
 The probe or flow body has a simple terminal junction box.

 The SAGE thermal mass flow meter comes from the factory fully calibrated and can easily verify that it maintains its original factory calibration through an in-situ calibration verification.

-All SAGE meters are able to perform the in-situ calibration check as long as a “no-flow” (0 SCFM) condition is created.
+All SAGE meters can perform the in-situ calibration check as long as a “no-flow” (0 SCFM) condition is created.
 “No flow” is easily created using an isolation valve assembly with the insertion meter type.
-Unlike other thermal flow meters, the SAGE In-Situ Calibration not only verifies that the unit is accurate; it also indicates that the sensor is clean.
+Unlike other thermal flow meters, the SAGE In-Situ Calibration verifies that the unit is accurate and indicates that the sensor is clean.
 If the meter does not pass the calibration test the first time, in most cases, simply cleaning the sensor and re-testing will confirm that the meter is accurate and hasn’t drifted or shifted.

 The SAGE Prime® is contained within a dual-sided NEMA 4 enclosure with easy access to a separate rear compartment.
 It is CE compliant and meets Class 1, Division 2 standards for hazardous service.
 The SAGE RioTM provides the same performance levels found in the Prime with the added ATEX Zone 1 Flameproof approvals.
 The Rio is housed in an explosion-proof, dual-sided NEMA 4X enclosure.